rkunani/rkunani.github.io/teaching/ds100/resources/quizzes/kahoot/disc02_kahoot.md

 <details>
   <summary>
-    What is the *distribution* of the outcomes of a roll of a 6-sided die?
+    What is the distribution of the $$outcomes$$ of a roll of a 6-sided die?
   </summary>

   <br />